 Peter Hammond (1798–1870) founded the town of Hammond, La, settling here in 1818.
-He was a Swedish sailor who used his savings to buy tracts of inexpensive land North of New Orleans across Lake Pontchartrain.
+He was a Swedish sailor who used his savings to buy tracts of inexpensive land North of the city of New Orleans and across Lake Pontchartrain.
 Here he started growing trees to be used for ship masts as well as other products used in the shipping & maritime trade of New Orleans.

-Peter Hammond plus some of his descendants are buried in a nearby historic cemetery under an ancient oak tree located just around the corner from Hughes House B & B.
+Peter Hammond & some of his family are buried in a nearby historic cemetery under an ancient oak tree located just around the corner from Hughes House.

-The Illinois Central Railroad greatly improved rail service to Hammond in 1886.
-With rail improvements over the years, you can now take the Amtrak City of New Orleans to the station in Hammond & we can pick you up.
-When you call us for your reservations, you can arrange for a pickup & drop off when leaving.
+The Illinois Central greatly improved rail service to Hammond in 1886.
+With rail improvements over the years, you can now take the Amtrak City of New Orleans to the station here in Hammond & we will pick you up.
+When you call us for your reservations, just arrange for a pickup & drop off when leaving.

-While you stay at Hughes House B&B, you will enjoy a comfortable room with four poster beds, Cable TV, WIFI as well as a home cooked full breakfast.
-The garden, patio folly & huge porch with ceiling fans are also relaxing & fun.
+When you stay at Hughes House B&B, you will enjoy a comfortable room with a four poster bed, Cable TV, WIFI plus a home cooked full breakfast.
+The garden, patio folly & huge porches with ceiling fans are also relaxing & fun.